sequelize/website/docs/querying/select-in-depth.md

 If these attributes are part of your model, you could declare them as optional attributes on your model.

-If they are not part of your model,
+If they are not part of your model;
-One way to type these attributes is to use the `raw` option, which will return a plain object instead of an instance of the model class:
+one way to type these attributes is to use the `raw` option, which will return a plain object instead of an instance of the model class:

 ```ts
 import { sql } from '@sequelize/core';